 Crab Lake Trail

-- • The Crab lake trail from the trailhead to the BWCAW boundary (non-wilderness section) was tree fall cleared in June 2014 by Loon Lake Lodge following some heavy winds.
+- • The Crab lake trail from the trailhead to the BWCAW boundary (non-wilderness section) was heavily damaged by the June 19, 2016 storm with over 60 tree falls reported by the Forest service.

-- •The Crab Lake trail from the split with the Crab Lake Cutoff to the junction with the BRT was cleared of many tree falls and brushed in May 2013.
+- • The Crab Lake trail from the split with the Crab Lake Cutoff to the junction with the BRT was last cleared of tree falls and brushed in May 2013.
 No reports yet on storm damage.